 Master's of Science Program in Biomedical Science

-The core requirements for the master's in Biomedical Science encompass approximately 45 course credits (most courses carry three credits each).
-A thesis is highly recommended.
-A Non-Thesis option is also offered.
-The School of Biomedical Engineering, Science and Health Systems has recently decided to eliminate the comprehensive exam as a part of the requirements for the Non-Thesis master's degree.
-This change is effective immediately for those students that commenced their studies in the Fall term of the 2006–2007 Academic Year.
-Students who began their studies prior to that date are subject to the original requirements.
-However, students will be allowed to appeal to the Graduate Advising Committee for a waiver of the exam.
-Appeal requests will be considered on an individual basis by a committee and will be based on academic performance.
+The core requirements for the master's in Biomedical Science encompass approximately 45 course credits (most courses carry three credits each) and can usually be completed within 2 years.
+While a thesis is recommended, a Non-Thesis option is also offered.
+The School of Biomedical Engineering, Science and Health Systems has eliminated the comprehensive exam as a part of the requirements for the Non-Thesis master's degree.

 The overall objective of the School of Biomedical Engineering, Science and Health Systems is to provide multidisciplinary programs offering an instructional core curriculum and research in selected areas.
 The graduate program in biomedical science educates students whose undergraduate education is in basic life sciences (e.g., biology or biochemistry) in quantitative analysis, mathematical modeling, fundamental computing skills, and informatics.
 For students entering with degrees in physics, mathematics, and/or computer science, the School, in close collaboration with the Department of Bioscience and Biotechnology, provides the coursework needed to acquire proficiency in the life sciences.
 Students in biomedical science achieve depth in the modeling of living systems and biomedical information processing and display.